johnbrandborg/encode_rs_fs/README.md

 # encode_rs_fs
-Read and Write files with encoding_rs.
+Read and Write files using encodings.

 ### Documentation

+Offical documentation can be found at https://docs.rs/encode_rs_fs

+I think I would have preferred the library to be called `encoding_rs_fs`, but once I publishing to crate to [crates.io](https://crates.io/crates/encode_rs_fs) it was to late, and, it can't be changed.

 ### Usage